royerlab/inTRACKtive/README.md

 python convert_tracks_csv_to_sparse_zarr.py /path/to/tracks.csv
 ```

-This function converts `tracks.csv` to `tracks_bundle.zarr` (if interested, see on the [Zarr format](public/docs/file_format.md)).
+This function converts `tracks.csv` to `tracks_bundle.zarr` (if interested, see the [Zarr format](public/docs/file_format.md)).
 Change `/path/to/tracks.csv` to the actual path to you `tracks.csv`.
 By default, `tracks_bundle.zarr` is saved in the same directory as `tracks.csv`, unless `output_directory` is specified as the second parameter to the function call (see the [function itself](tools/convert_tracks_csv_to_sparse_zarr.py) for more details).

 ### ii) Host the data

 In order for the viewer to access the data, the data must be hosted at a location the browser can access.
 For testing and visualizing data on your own computer, the easiest way is to host the data via `localhost`.
-This repository contains a [tool to host the data locally](tools/serve_directory_http.py):
+This repository contains a [tool](tools/serve_directory_http.py) to host the data locally:

 ```
 cd tools
 python serve_directory_http path/to/data
 ```

 where `path/to/data` is the full path to the folder containing your data (`tracks_bundle.zarr`).
 The tool will create a `localhost` with a name similar to `http://127.0.0.1:8000/`.
 Open this link in the browser, navigate to the exact dataset, right-click on the dataset and `copy link` (depending on the browser).
-Then, [open the viewer](https://intracktive.sf.czbiohub.org/), paste the copied link into the viewer (use the :globe_with_meridians: icon in the lower-left corner), and visualize your own data!
+Then, open [the viewer](https://intracktive.sf.czbiohub.org/), paste the copied link into the viewer (use the :globe_with_meridians: icon in the lower-left corner), and visualize your own data!

 ([↑go up↑](#table-of-content))